rrthomas/libbee/README.md

 ## Installation and compatibility

-Bee should work on any POSIX-1.2001-compatible system.
-Bee has been tested on x86_64 GNU/Linux with GNU C.
+Bee should compile on any POSIX-1.2001-compatible system, and the main source code `lib.c` on any ISO C99 system.

 Reports on compatibility are welcomed.

 ### Building from a release tarball

-Perl and help2man are required to build from source.
-For building from git, see below.

 To build from a release tarball, run

-`./configure && make && make check`
+`./configure && make check`

 ### Building from git